 Does any of this sound familiar?

-To be frank, not everyone is oriented to being an entrepreneur.
-In fact, most of the population is not oriented to being an entrepreneur.
+To be frank, not everyone is oriented toward being an entrepreneur.
+In fact, most of the population is not oriented toward being an entrepreneur.
 So what do you do if being a necessity entrepreneur is your only option?

 You have to understand where you fit into the business.
 Are you an entrepreneur, or are you just being a necessity entrepreneur?
 Watch the following video to set the stage: